ppy/osu-wiki/wiki/Contests/KPMC/1/en.md

 ### Contest rules

+- Submissions must be in `.osz` format.
-- Submission must be for the osu!mania game mode only and between 4K and 7K.
+- Submissions must be made for the osu!mania game mode only, between 4K and 7K.
-- Submissions can follow an open song choice, as long as the song is in Korean language and Pop genre.
+- Submissions can follow an open song choice, as long as the song is Korean language and Pop genre.
-- Submission should be one difficulty with difficulty range at Hard or higher.
 - Submissions must adhere to the [Ranking criteria](/wiki/Ranking_criteria).
+- Submissions should be one difficulty with a difficulty range of Hard or higher.
 - Submissions should be rankable with one difficulty, otherwise it will deduct from Rankability score.
-- Submissions must include a background that complies with the [Visual content considerations](/Rules/Visual_content_considerations).
 - Submissions must include a custom hitnormal file.
 - Collaboration work is not allowed in this contest.
-Your submission should be made by yourself.
+Submissions should be made individually.
-- Submissions must be in `.osz` format.
+- Submissions must include a background that complies with the [Visual content considerations](/Rules/Visual_content_considerations).
 - Videos, skins, and storyboards are not allowed.
-- Submitting your map on the BSS before the results announcement is forbidden.
+- Submitting your map to the BSS before the results announcement is forbidden and will result in disqualification.

 ### Judging criteria